mainerprenuer/walletapp-api/README.md

 - Technologies Used
 - Flutter for the front-end
 - NestJS for the back-end
-- PostgreSQL for the database
+- MySQL for the database
 - Stripe for payment processing
+- Paystack for payment processing

 ## Getting Started
 To run this app, you'll need to have Flutter and NestJS installed on your machine.
 You'll also need to set up a Stripe account and obtain an API key.